-Scotland has become the 1st country in the UK to ban smacking children altogether; in other parts of the UK, smacking a child is still legal, in certain circumstances.
+Scotland has become the 1st country in the UK to ban smacking children altogether, and Wales is set to follow, with a ban coming into force in 2022.
+In other parts of the UK, smacking a child is still legal, in certain circumstances.

 So, what exactly does the law say when it comes to smacking children?